Office of the Vice President for

-- The sale of alcoholic beverages is prohibited except pursuant to a valid license or permit for cash sales issued by the Texas Alcoholic Beverage Commission (TABC).
+- The sale of alcoholic beverages is prohibited except pursuant to a valid license or permit for cash sales issued by the TABC.
 Exchanging any consideration for alcoholic beverage service constitutes a sale.
-Consideration includes money, or tickets, tokens or chits which have been issued in exchange for money or anything else of value.
-Cash bars, donation bars, admission charges, door or cover charges are considered sale operations.
+“Consideration” includes money, or tickets, tokens or chits which have been issued in exchange for money or anything else of value.
+Cash bars, “donation” bars, admission charges, door or cover charges are considered sale operations.

 - Server Requirements:

-- Servers are prohibited from consuming alcoholic beverages during the event.
+- Sellers/Servers are prohibited from consuming alcoholic beverages during the event.

-- Servers are required to verify legal age in accordance with TABC guidelines.
+- Sellers/Servers are required to verify legal age in accordance with TABC guidelines.
 Legal age drinkers may be further identified by the use of a hand stamp, wristband, or other ID.

-- Servers shall refuse service to any person who appears to be intoxicated, incites a verbal or physical altercation or who lacks proper identification for proof of age.
-The sponsoring host reserves the right to take appropriate action to resolve the situation, including contacting security or suspending the serving of alcoholic beverages.
+- Sellers/Servers shall refuse service to any person who appears to be intoxicated, incites a verbal or physical altercation or who lacks proper identification for proof of age.
+The sponsoring host reserves the right to take appropriate action to resolve the situation, including contacting security, law enforcement or suspending the serving of alcoholic beverages.